2-click/msp-automation/HaloPSA/Integration-3CX/readme.md

 ## Now what?
 When a customer calls with a number that is assigned to a user in HaloPSA, 3CX will display their name and company.
 It will also provide a button to open the contact in HaloPSA.

+## Caveats
+Watch out if you modify the SQL.
+It appears that 3CX has a limit on how long those queries can be.

+## Further reading
+If you need more info or you are a curoius person, check out 3CX official guide for databse CRM integrations: https://www.3cx.com/docs/sql-database-pbx-integration/